 While sugary sweets and fatty foods are favorites, this year, mix things up a bit.
 Fill your child’s Easter basket with healthy treats and fun-filled goodies that he or she is sure to enjoy.
 You’re sure to love them too when you see the price tag!

 Here’s a quick index of Easter basket ideas for kids so you can jump right to your child’s age group!

 In addition to these Easter basket ideas for kids, get your little one excited about the holidays by exercising their DIY skills!
-Be sure to follow my Easter Crafts, Games and Treats Pinterest board for inspiration and they’ll be having fun and feeling festive in no time!
+Be sure to follow my Easter Gifts, Crafts & Treats Pinterest board for inspiration and they’ll be having fun and feeling festive in no time!

 1. Pacifiers: If your little one is a fan of pacifiers, consider looking for one that is pastel colored or decorated with a spring theme (ex. butterfly) to put in his or her Easter basket.

 2. Board Books: Nurture a love of reading in your child from an early age by putting a board book in his or her Easter basket this year.
 Bonus: these books are up to the challenge of withstanding the wear and tear of little hands!

 3. Cute Stocks: Socks can be an adorable, useful, and inexpensive Easter basket filler.
 Trust me, you can find any kind of sock you can imagine for your little one from lacy dress socks to socks that look like shoes to socks that look like animals.